HarrySquater/APDS7311POEAJ/README.md

 <ins>Mac Frontend:</ins>

+npm start

-**If 'npm start' does not work on mac, please run this for the first run**
+**If 'npm start' does not work, please run this for the first run:**

-npx cross-env HTTPS=true react-scripts start
+- rm -rf node_modules package-lock.json
+- npm install

 <ins>Windows Frontend:</ins>

 npm start

+**If 'npm start' does not work, please run this for the first run:**

+- rm -rf node_modules package-lock.json
+- npm install